fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

     The code generates the following output:
 ![](./images/B16062_05_08.jpg)

-Figure 5.8: Graph representing weight of topics for the documents

 We can see that topic `1` and topic `0` have the highest weight in almost all the documents.